jessieyang0320/VHab/README.md

 # VHab
-# A virsual reality game for hand rehabilitation
+# A virtual reality game for hand rehabilitation